 Partition Wall Components

-Cut the Plates
+Cutting and Marking the Plates

-Install the Plates
+Installing the Plates

 Using a chalk line, mark on the floor where the bottom plate will be installed.
 Screw the bottom plate to the subfloor with wood screws.
 Use a straight 2x4 and a level to position the top plate directly above the bottom plate, or use a plumb bob to position the top plate.
 Install the top plate by screwing into the ceiling or floor joists (or blocking) above.
 Do not fasten the bottom plate where there will be openings.

 Installing the Studs

 Due to ordinary house settling, it's unlikely that the bottom and top plates will be perfectly parallel, so you probably can't cut all of the studs to the same length.
 Instead, measure between the plates at each stud location and cut a stud to fit.
 Install the studs by toenailing—nailing or screwing at an angle—through each side edge of the stud and into the plate.